 - Cheryl Richardson

-I was listening to Oprah tell a story about life coach Cheryl Richardson the other day.
 Cheryl Richardson was a colleague of Louise Hay.
 I read one of her books a number of years ago called 'The Art of Extreme Self-Care'.
-Oprah was saying that Cheryl had been on her show in the 1990s talking about the importance of prioritising one's own self-care.
+In the 1990s, Cheryl Richardson was talking to a group of people about the importance of prioritising one's own self-care.
 People in the audience had booed Cheryl, saying that in encouraging them to prioritise their needs, she was implying that they leave their children out on the street to fend for themselves - and that she must not be a mother, or she wouldn't have made such a statement.

 Now, in the 2020s, we are well-acquainted with the understanding that in putting our own life jackets on first we are ensuring that we are able to adequately take care of the needs of others.
 Self-care has become part of our vernacular, and rightly so.
 Our tired, burned-out, broken selves cannot effectively open our hearts and arms to others, and they certainly would not be able to do this without some frustration or resentment.
 That frustration and resentment would be sensed by others, and could be burdensome or even damaging for them.
 The work of Louise Hay and Cheryl Richardson, and The Art of Extreme Self-Care contributed to my understanding that loving and caring for oneself was far more important than we had been led to believe.
 A practice of self-love and attention to self-care enables us to bring our whole selves to every situation in our lives, and the value of this is beyond comprehension.
 Because, as Maya Angelou said, our legacy is in every life we ever touch, and with a self that is whole and healed we are better able to touch the lives of others.